 Study at Griffith while you finish high school and gain credit transfer towards a degree

 Our Griffith University Early Start to Tertiary Studies program is designed to give you the opportunity to study a single course (subject) at Griffith while completing your high school studies.
 The program lets you sample university life at Griffith, learn from industry leaders and stretch your academic boundaries.
-If you are a high-achieving student who is looking to challenge yourself, consider enrolling in a GUESTS On-Campus or Online course.
+If you are a motivated student who is looking to challenge yourself, consider enrolling in a GUESTS On-Campus or Online course.

 You will also need to have approval from your school and the support of your parents or guardian.